beatlabs/load/README.md

 $val = $config->get('var');
 ```

-Loaders are executed in order and they override any configuration load.ed from previous loaders.
+Loaders are executed in the order they are defined.
+Each loader will override any configuration loaded from previous loaders.

 ## Reload configuration